Freeaqingme/ClueGetter/README.md

 looks like.

 ## Changelog
+#### 2015-09-15 Version 0.3.1
+* New Feature: Allow to log to a file instead of just STDOUT/STDERR
+* Bugfix: SpamAssassin module would not work with Golang 1.5

 #### 2015-09-13 Version 0.3
 * New Feature: Bounce Handler, used to keep track of bounces
 * New Feature: Allow to search by Domain, IP and SASL User in web interface